 Posting and Opting.
 The National Agreement does not set forth specific procedures for announcing vacancies available for hold-downs.
-However, procedures for announcing vacancies and procedures for opting for hold-down assignments may be governed by Local Memorandums of Understanding (LMOU) or past practice (Memorandum, February 7, 1983, M-0446).
+However, procedures for announcing vacancies and procedures for opting for hold-down assignments may be governed by LMOU or past practice (Memorandum, February 7, 1983, M-0446).
 The LMOU or past practice may include: method of making known the availability of assignments for opting, method for submission, a cutoff time for submission, and duration of hold-down.
 In the absence of an LMOU provision or mutually agreed-upon local policy, the bare provisions of Article 41.2.B apply.
 In that case, there is no requirement that management post a vacancy, and carriers who wish to opt must learn of available assignments by word of mouth or by reviewing scheduling documents.

 Duration of Hold-Down.
 Article 41.2.B.5 provides that once an available hold-down position is awarded, the opting employee "shall work that duty assignment for its duration."
 An opt is not necessarily ended by the end of a service week.
-Rather, it is ended when the incumbent carrier returns, even if only to perform part of the duties-for example, to case but not carry mail.
+Rather, it is ended when the incumbent carrier returns, even if only to perform part of the duties, such as to case but not carry mail.

 Exceptions to the Duration Clause.
-There are situations in which carriers temporarily vacate hold-down positions for which they have opted-for example for vacation.
+There are situations in which carriers temporarily vacate hold-down positions for which they have opted, such as for vacation.
 Such an employee may reclaim and continue a hold-down upon returning to duty (Step 4, H4N-3U-C 26297, April 23, 1987, M-00748).
 If the opting employee's absence is expected to include at least five days of work, then the vacancy qualifies as a new hold-down within the original hold-down.
-Such openings are filled as regular hold-downs, such that the first opting carrier resumes his or her hold-down upon returning to duty-until the regular carrier returns.
+Such openings are filled as regular hold-downs, such that the first opting carrier resumes his or her hold-down upon returning to duty (until the regular carrier returns).

-An exception to the duration cause for CCAs on a five-day service break between 360-day terms is addressed by the parties' joint Questions and Answers 2011 USPS/NALC National Agreement, dated March 6, 2014.
-The complete joint Q&As are found on JCAM pages 7-20 through 7-30.

-69. Will the 5-day break in service between 360-day terms end an opt (hold-down)?
+A CCA's five-day break in service between 360-day terms does not end an opt (hold-down).
+A five-day break in service can only create another opt (hold-down) opportunity if it creates a vacancy of five workdays.

-70. Does the 5-day break at the end of a 360-day appointment create another opt (hold-down) opportunity?

-Only where the break creates a vacancy of five workdays.
 In such case the opt is for the five day period of the break.